yagpdb-cc/yagpdb-cc/website/docs/fun/counting/stats.md

-This command allows users visualize server and user counting statistics.
+This command allows users to visualize server and user counting statistics.

 For more information about the counting system, see [this](https://github.com/H1nr1/yagpdb-cc/blob/master/website/docs/fun/counting/overview.md) page.